SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ✅ Consistent and high-quality approvals

 ## Developing the system

-There are 5 steps to developing the new system of approvals.
+There are 5 steps to developing the new system of approvals:

-1. Identify - Find tasks causing "approval hell" aka bottlenecks
+1. **Identify** - Find tasks causing "approval hell" aka bottlenecks
-2. Assign - Appoint trusted subject matter experts to be responsible
+2. **Assign** - Appoint trusted subject matter experts to be responsible
-3. Classify - Determine the importance of the task
+3. **Classify** - Determine the importance of the task
-4. Implement - Document and induct the new approvers
+4. **Implement** - Document and induct the new approvers
-5. Monitor - Keep track of each employee's responsibilities
+5. **Monitor** - Keep track of each employee's responsibilities

 ### 1. Process - Identify tasks causing "approval hell"
 Before being able to fix "approval hell", problem tasks need to be identified.